-This Sunday in the Church Calendar, it’s the Feast of the Presentation in the Temple, or Candlemas.
-Candlemas officially ends the Christmas Season as it’s the 40th day of the Christmas/Epiphany Season.
+This Tuesday in the Church Calendar, it’s the Feast of the Presentation in the Temple, or Candlemas.
+Candlemas officially ends the Christmas Season as it’s the 40th day of the Christmas/Epiphany Season also known as Christmastide.

 In Luke 2:22-40 “When the days were completed for their purification according to the law of Moses, Mary and Joseph took Jesus up to Jerusalem to present him to the Lord, just as it is written in the law of the Lord, Every male that opens the womb shall be consecrated to the Lord, and to offer the sacrifice of a pair of turtledoves or two young pigeons, in accordance with the dictate in the law of the Lord.”

 Today is a day to bring candles to church and have them blessed, and used the rest of the year.
 It is customary to have two blessed candles in the home for any occasion of prayer.

 Candlemas also falls on Groundhog Day.
 Each year the eyes of the weather world focus on Punxsutawney, Pennsylvania, to see if Phil sees his shadow.
 The forecast is calling for a little snow, a cloudy day.
 This tradition came out of an old English poem about Candlemas:

 Come winter, have another flight.

 In the Catholic Church we celebrate Three birthdays or “Nativities.”